genomicsITER/GATK-calling-tests/README.md

 chr1	1233873	.
 T	C,<NON_REF>	0	.
 BaseQRankSum=-2.063;ClippingRankSum=0.000;DP=13;ExcessHet=3.0103;MLEAC=0,0;MLEAF=0.00,0.00;MQRankSum=0.000;RAW_MQ=46800.00;ReadPosRankSum=-1.391	GT:AD:DP:GQ:PGT:PID:PL:SB	0/0:11,2,0:13:25:1|0:1233870_A_C:0,25,415,39,420,434:6,5,2,0

-# Phred-scaled p-value for exact test of excess heterozygosity.
+# Phred-scaled p-value for exact test of excess heterozygosity (ExcessHet)
 This annotation estimates the probability of the called samples exhibiting excess heterozygosity with respect to the null hypothesis that the samples are unrelated.
 The higher the score, the higher the chance that the variant is a technical artifact or that there is consanguinuity